Aptomi/k8s-app-engine/README.md

 ### Running Examples

-Once Aptomi server is up and k8s clusters are ready, you can get started by running the following examples:
+Once Aptomi server is up and k8s cluster is ready, you can get started by running the following examples:

 Example    | Description
 -----------|------------
-[twitter-analytics](examples/twitter-analytics) | Twitter Analytics Application, multiple services, 2 k8s clusters
+[twitter-analytics](examples/twitter-analytics) | Twitter Analytics Application, multiple services, multi-cloud

 ## Architecture & How It Works